xavierchu99/NUS-DAC-2022-Team-UpIsTheOnlyWay-Data-Analysis/README.md

 This repository contains the code for data analysis using Grab's GPS trajectory dataset by Team UpIsTheOnlyWay.
 ## Dataset

-The dataset used for this analysis is Grab's GPS trajectory dataset.
+The dataset used for this analysis is Grab's GPS trajectory dataset, consisting of 2 countries, Singapore and Indonesia(Jakarta).
 It contains the GPS locations and timestamps of Grab vehicles in Southeast Asia.
 The dataset was preprocessed to remove erroneous data and converted into CSV format.

-Packages Used
+## Packages Used

 The following packages were used for the data analysis: